prabses/glc-bed-grading-system-v2/TEMPLATE MASTERFILE/Sheet_Structure_Guide.md

 **Key Features:**
 - ✅ Simple two-column structure (Trait Name, Active)
-- ✅ Managed like SUBJECTS_REFERENCE
+- ✅ Managed like SUBJECTS_REF
 - ✅ Only active traits are used in OGS template Characters sheet
 - ✅ Easy to add/remove traits by adding rows and marking Active